webdriverio-community/wdio-html-reporter/README.md

 ## Configuration
-Following code shows the default wdio test runner configuration.
-Just add 'html-format' as reporter to the array.
+The following code shows the default wdio test runner configuration.
+Just add 'html-format' as another reporter to the array:

 ```javascript
 // wdio.conf.js